althea-net/rita-firmware/README.md

 4gb of free ram and Ansible.

 On Ubuntu and Debian:
+> sudo apt install python-pip
-> sudo apt-get install ansible
+> sudo pip install ansible

 On Fedora:
 > sudo dnf install ansible